 Registration open for Iowa Farm Bureau's Young Farmer Conference

-Everyone is invited to participate in the Farm Bureau Discussion Meet, a cooperative dialogue on challenges impacting farming and rural America.
-Winners will compete at the 2023 Iowa Farm Bureau annual meeting in hopes to represent Iowa during the American Farm Bureau Federation Discussion Meet.
+Attendees can participate in the Farm Bureau Discussion Meet, a competition focused on cooperative dialogue related to challenges impacting farming and rural America.
+Winners of the Farm Bureau Discussion Meet at the conference will advance to compete at the 2024 Iowa Farm Bureau annual meeting where one finalist will be selected to represent Iowa at the American Farm Bureau Convention Discussion Meet.

 Register by Jan.
-13 for this members-only event by contacting your local county Farm Bureau.
-To view the conference agenda or become an Iowa Farm Bureau member, visit https://www.iowafarmbureau.com/Farmer-Resources/Farm-Bureau-Leaders/Young-Farmer-Program/Young-Farmer-Conference.
+19 for this members-only event by contacting your local county Farm Bureau.
+Click here to view the conference agenda.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!